cloudfleet/blog/content/drafts/the-end-of-the-sysadmin.md

 people that is pushing updates to us.
 For example, we love using [Signal][] for messaging internally and as [Mark][] nicely put it:

-> I trust Signal only because of one man - [Moxie Marlinspike][moxie]
+> I trust Signal only because of one man - [Moxie Marlinspike][moxie].

 Signal is built as an open source project by people who transparently discuss its development in the open and are serious about security.
-This immediately gives it more credibility than closed source apps like WhatsApp that claim e2e encryption, or even than some semi-open apps like Telegram, which came under criticism from [multiple][telegram-attack1] [sides][telegram-attack2] recently.
+This immediately gives it more credibility than closed source apps like WhatsApp that claim to have e2e encryption, or even than some semi-open apps like Telegram, which were recently criticized by [multiple][telegram-attack1] [sides][telegram-attack2].

 We are striving to develop CloudFleet in an open and trustworthy manner as well, with all of the source code and protocols published as